StatCan/egp-crn/docs/source/road_network_collapse/topology_validation.rst

 **Layers:**

-:``nrn_bo``: Primary editing layer representing NRN roads and ferries, NGD BOs, and added NGD roads.
+:``nrn_bo``: Primary layer representing NRN roads and ferries, NGD BOs, and added NGD roads.
-:``ngd_road``: NGD roads (non-BOs) to be used for identifying roads which are missing from the NRN and are required for
-               BO integration.
-:``nrn_bo``: Copy of ``nrn_bo`` intended to be used with a query / filter from validations.log.
-Helps to clearly see
+:``nrn_bo``: Copy of ``nrn_bo`` with highly visible symbology for quickly identifying erroneous features to edit
-             features which need to be targeted without having to individually query each one.
+             without having to individually query each one.
+Intended to have a definition query applied using one of the validation attributes (i.e. ``"v101" = 1``).
-:``CanVec Hydro``: Reference layer to help identify features which may be aligned to CanVec Hydro.
+:``CanVec Hydro``: Reference WMS to help identify features which may be aligned to CanVec Hydro.
-:``Esri Satellite``: Reference layer for recent imagery context.
+:``Esri Satellite``: Reference WMS for recent imagery context.

 Validations
 ===========